 Generally speaking, strikes involving the closed fist are considered to be quite impacting and potentially damaging to the recipient.
 These are powerful strikes that can inflict significant and potentially debilitating injury.
 You should not underestimate (nor overestimate) the amount of power than can be derived from these strikes.

 You will want to practice each of the following strikes repeatedly on a bag or other protected surface so that you can ensure the fundamentals of the strike are well understood.
 Strike slowly at times so you can carefully examine your delivery method and ensure that the appropriate portion of the striking hand makes contact with the target.
 Since these are powerful strikes, they can injure you just as readily as they can injure an opponent.
 Your best defense against injury is to ensure you are employing proper strike delivery.

 The word “Ken” refers to fist (among other things), so this is a thrusting fist, or, a punch.
 To form this strike the hand is closed tightly and then the thumb is wrapped over the middle bones (middle phalanges) of the middle and index fingers.
 DO NOT PLACE THE THUMB ANYWHERE ELSE or significant injury may result.
-Your fist must be closed very tightly to reduce the chance for injury to the hand.
+Your fist must be closed very tightly to reduce the chance of injury to the hand.